Uniswap/interface/documentation/testing_uniswap.md

 ### How Uniswap uses the approve and allowance functionality

+A specific exchange contract instance can only transfer tokens on an end-user's behalf when they are a)selling tokens or b) depositing liquidity.
+In addition the specific exchange contract instance can only transfer tokens on an end-user's behalf if a) that same end-user has signed the specific transfer transactions and b) if that same end-user has already pre-approved the spending via the Unlock feature i.e. if the account triggering the transfer transaction is the same as the one that approved the allowance.

 Let's now take a look at how Uniswap utilizes these standard ERC20 functions both in its smart contracts and in its frontend.

 #### Unlock - Vyper contracts